 Karla is a mentor and teacher’s teacher.
-Using equity, anti-racist, and restorative lenses, she facilitates graceFULL learning communities for scholars and empowers fellow educators to do the same.
+Using equity, healing-centered, and restorative lenses, she facilitates graceFULL learning communities for scholars and empowers fellow educators to do the same.
 She believes in the brilliance, genius, and joy of scholars, and it shows in her grassroots student leadership programs.
 Karla leads and serves on climate and culture teams and facilitates professional development at the school, district, and state levels.

 Her professional memberships and affiliations include the National Education Association, National Association for Music Education, Delaware State Education Association, and Delaware Music Educators Association.